jaspector

 Contact Code Compliance for available windows

-Typical inspection sequence: The city provides an inspection checklist for new residential construction (New Construction Inspection Checklist, updated 2022).
+Typical sequence: The city provides an inspection checklist for new residential construction (New Construction Inspection Checklist, updated 2022).
 Sequence follows standard building, electrical, plumbing, and mechanical inspection phases.

-Do I need a building permit in Cumberland, MD?
+01 Do I need a building permit in Cumberland, MD?

 Permits are required for new construction (residential and commercial), alterations, additions, accessory structures (garages, decks, pools, fences, sheds, kennels, retaining walls), electrical work, plumbing and utility connections, water/sewer connections, occupancy changes, demolition, signage, public right-of-way usage, excavations, and porches.
 Work without a permit may be subject to removal or costly remedies and property insurers may not cover unpermitted work.

-How much does a building permit cost in Cumberland, MD?
+02 How much does a building permit cost in Cumberland, MD?

+Building permit fees in Cumberland, MD are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Not published in retrieved public pages; contact Community Development at 301-722-2000 ext.
 5600.

-How do I apply for a building permit in Cumberland, MD?
+03 How do I apply for a building permit in Cumberland, MD?

-1. Determine the permit type required: Alteration (work within existing footprint), Addition (enlarging footprint), New Residential Construction, or Miscellaneous (accessory structures, garages, decks, pools, fences, sheds, retaining walls).
+To apply for a building permit in Cumberland, MD, follow these steps: 1.
+Determine the permit type required: Alteration (work within existing footprint), Addition (enlarging footprint), New Residential Construction, or Miscellaneous (accessory structures, garages, decks, pools, fences, sheds, retaining walls).
 2. Confirm zoning compliance with the City Planner (Planning Division at City Hall, 301-759-6442) before submitting.
 For new construction, preliminary site plan review is available.
 3. Complete the building permit application online via the city portal or in person at City Hall.
 Upload supporting documentation and pay associated permit fees online (24/7 access available).
 4. For electrical, plumbing, and utility work, include the Maryland Master Electrician or Maryland Master Plumber signature on the application (exception: owner-residents performing their own residential work are exempt).
 5. City staff review the submittal; the applicant is held equally responsible with the contractor for accuracy.
 6. Receive issued permit and post at the job site.
 7. Schedule inspections with a City Code Compliance Officer: 301-759-6455 or 301-759-6659.

-How long does it take to get a building permit in Cumberland, MD?
+04 How long does it take to get a building permit in Cumberland, MD?

-What work is exempt from building permits in Cumberland, MD?
+05 What work is exempt from building permits in Cumberland, MD?

-How do I schedule a building inspection in Cumberland, MD?
+06 How do I schedule a building inspection in Cumberland, MD?

-Inspections can be scheduled via: Code Compliance Officer: 301-759-6455 or 301-759-6659.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Cumberland, MD via: Code Compliance Officer: 301-759-6455 or 301-759-6659.
 Contact Code Compliance for available scheduling windows..

-Other cities in Allegany County
+Other jurisdictions in Allegany County.

-View all Allegany County jurisdictions →
+All Allegany County jurisdictions →